tliron/commonlog/README.md

 Configuration
 -------------

-All backends can be configured via the same API.
+All backends can be configured via a common API.
 For example, to increase verbosity and write to a file:

 ```go